AztecProtocol/engineering-designs/prd.template.md

 ### (Example) Easy Upgrades for End Users

-When there is a new canonical version of the rollup, end users (i.e. wallets) want...
+When a new canonical version of the rollup is released, end users (e.g., wallet users) expect...

 We know this because...

 ### (Example) Easy Upgrades for Validators

-When there is a new canonical version of the rollup, validator operators want...
+When a new canonical version of the rollup is released, validator operators expect...

 We know this because...